W-Edward/terminal-pacman/README.md

 Pac-Man moves automatically based on your previously pressed key.
 Press "W" once for turning upwards, or "A" for turning left, or "S" for turning downward, or "D" for turning right.

-To exit the game while playing, simply type "quit" on the keyboard.
+To exit the game while playing, simply hit "q" on the keyboard.
 The ending screen will then displayed and program will exit afterwards.